Approximating Pandora's Knapsack via Simple Policies: Informational Gap

 \section{$\Omega(\alpha)$ Informational Gap}

 In this section we establish a lower bound that exposes a fundamental information gap in the problem of Stochastic Knapsack with Costs.
 Previous constant-factor approximation algorithms for Stochastic Knapsack (without costs) have used limited distributional information, specifically the expected (or truncated) sizes and the probability of fitting within the current capacity.
 In Proposition~\ref{pro:info_gap} we demonstrate that this information is insufficient.
-We show that any algorithm, even one that finds an adaptive policy, which relies solely on such limited data, cannot achieve a constant-factor approximation in the presence of costs.
+We show that any algorithm, even one that finds a fully-adaptive policy, which relies solely on such limited data, cannot achieve a constant-factor approximation in the presence of costs.
 More generally, we prove in Theorem~\ref{thm:beyond-const-moments} that even providing the first $k$ moments of each distribution for any constant $k$ is insufficient.
-This showcases the inherent difficulty of the added costs, implying that future constant-approximation algorithms will need to utilize almost the full distributional structure in novel ways.